 In today’s highly competitive markets—including rapidly growing regions such as the Middle East and North Africa (MENA)—businesses are increasingly concerned about protecting their conference rooms, executive offices, and key facilities against unauthorized surveillance.
 However, experience shows that a standard, one-off “bug sweep” often fails to detect well-concealed listening devices, especially if it is carried out superficially.
 Below, we look at the typical mistakes made when “cleaning” a room, explain why a single sweep rarely solves the problem, and offer best-practice guidelines for establishing an effective TSCM (Technical Surveillance Countermeasures) program.

-- Common Mistakes During Bug Sweeps
+- Bug sweeps often ineffective: Common Mistakes During Bug Sweeps

 - 1. Blindly Purchasing Equipment